 Among the intramural sports currently offered are: flag football, ice hockey, soccer, 3-on-3 basketball, 5-on-5 basketball, softball, lacrosse, volleyball, field hockey, badminton, table tennis, spikeball, handball, wallyball, kickball, dodgeball, inner tube water polo, ultimate, and wiffleball.
 The IAB frequently hosts a number of one-day tournaments to introduce new sports for participation.

-Student Activities & Cultural Programming
+Student Activities and Cultural Programming

 The College provides a vibrant calendar of educational and social events.
 The College also supports over 100 organizations for students to build relationships, expand their knowledge, gain leadership skills, and try something new.
 At the beginning of each semester, the Involvement Fair provides information about clubs, and an opportunity for students to speak with current members to learn more.